nic-asdd-lms/infra/README.md

 Steps to run:

-1. Install minikube and skaffold
+1. Install docker engine, kubectl, minikube and skaffold
+2. Increase resources of minikube according to the available hardware

+        minikube config set cpus 8
+        minikube config set memory 16384
+        minikube config set driver docker

-2. Start minikube and enable ingress addon using the following command
+3. Start minikube and enable ingress addon using the following command

         minikube start --driver=docker
         eval $(minikube -p minikube docker-env)
         minikube addons enable ingress

-3. Clone this repository
+4. Clone this repository

         git clone https://github.com/nic-asdd-lms/infra.git

-4. Clone all other repositories in the NIC ASDD LMS
+5. Clone all other repositories in the NIC ASDD LMS

         git clone https://github.com/nic-asdd-lms/admin-portal.git
         git clone https://github.com/nic-asdd-lms/signup-login-logout-api.git
         cd signup-login-logout-api.git
         git checkout 1.1

-5. Run the following command and note down the minikube ip address
+6. Run the following command and note down the minikube ip address

         minikube ip

-6. Edit the hosts file to add the ip mapping for the minikube ip address (e.g. 192.168.49.2 lms.nic.in)
+7. Edit the hosts file to add the ip mapping for the minikube ip address (e.g. 192.168.49.2 lms.nic.in)

         sudo nano /etc/hosts

-7. Start skaffold
+8. Start skaffold

         skaffold dev

-8. Open browser and go to url mapped in the hosts file, for example: <https://lms.nic.in/>
+9. Open browser and go to url mapped in the hosts file, for example: <https://lms.nic.in/>
-9. In case the browser displays a warning page, bypass it by typing the string "thisisunsafe" on the browser window
+10. In case the browser displays a warning page, bypass it by typing the string "thisisunsafe" on the browser window

 Refer: <https://skaffold.dev/>